Kaththukkutti

 Kaththukkutti is a 2015 Indian Tamil language romantic comedy film directed by R. Saravanan and produced by Ramkumar.
 The film stars Narain and Srushti Dange, with Soori in another pivotal role.
 The film was released in October 2015 to positive reviews but low reception from audience.

+Plot

+Arivazhagan, an irresponsible youngster, receives an opportunity to contest the elections.
+So, he decides to mend his ways and become a better person.